LearyE/Lab-Manual-Edits/README.md

 ## Meetings
 ### Weekly lab meetings
 Weekly lab meetings will be focused on project presentations and going over new data or methods.
 The weekly lab meeting is currently occurring remotely (via Zoom) every Tuesday at about 1 p.m., meetings usually last about 1 to 1.5 hours.
-If the location or time changes, Ms. Kyeong or Dr. Leary will email you in advance.
+If the location or time changes, Dr. Leary will email you in advance.
 If at the end of meeting, we need more time to discuss something, we will schedule another meeting.
 Lab meeting agendas and notes will be maintained in the `lab meetings` folder on Box.
 All lab members are expected to attend the weekly lab meeting.

 ### Individual meetings